July 23rd, 2022

 As part of the Wake County Public School District, Raleigh is home to some of the state’s best.
 Plus, higher education gets some time in the spotlight, too — North Carolina State University is just one of the 10 colleges and universities to have campuses in the city.

 Young professionals, first-time home buyers, retirees, and everyone else in between can find themselves proudly calling Raleigh “home.”
 There are countless activities for all ages, including museums, performing arts, sports, concerts, parks, trails, and more.

 To Sum It Up on the Best Places to Live in NC:

 Regardless of where you choose to live in North Carolina, rest assured — you can’t make a wrong decision.
-North Carolina is known for its affordability, high quality of life, scenic views, sports, and overall sense of community felt throughout the state.
+North Carolina is known for its affordable living options, high quality of life, scenic views, sports, and overall sense of community felt throughout the state.

 Now that you’re sold on moving to North Carolina, here are 10 Things to Know BEFORE Moving to North Carolina.
 While you're at it you may also want to check out the best places to live in South Carolina.
 And if you have any questions for us (about any of our specialties, including but not limited to real estate, restaurants breweries) please feel free to contact us and check out all of the best beaches in NC!

 Hi there!
 My name is Ryan Fitzgerald, and I am a REALTOR®.
 My goal is to help you learn more about real estate through our Real Estate Blog!
 Hopefully, you enjoyed the above blog post and it found a way to provide help or value to you.
 When you're ready to buy or sell a home of your own let us know here.
 Please feel free to join the conversation by dropping us a comment below.